- Religion and Philosophy»

-A Walk in the Dark (a brief memoir and reflection)
+A Walk in the Dark—A Brief Memoir and Reflection

 I decided to go for a walk this morning at 5:00 a.m.
-It was very dark, So dark that I couldn't see my feet nor the road that I was walking on.
+It was very dark, So dark that I couldn't see my feet or the road that I was walking on.
 I couldn't even see my dogs that I brought with me for comfort.
 I could only hear the clinking of their collars.
 I was hoping they were relying on some other instincts besides sight so we wouldn't head off into the ditch.
 It was deeply reflective of how life has been feeling lately - darkness, random fear, and loneliness.
 Yet hopeful of moving forward.

 Don't ask me why I was doing this.
 I'm still not quite sure myself.
 I'm sure my dogs were wondering the same thing.
 I was about to turn back because I was frightened.
 I'm not sure of what, maybe just the dark itself, but I decided to push through it and continue on my journey.

 This quote was in an email I read upon my return home.

 "Faith, walking in the dark with God, only prays Him to clasp its hand more closely."